Planning Your Aggregate Deployment¶

 Previous versions of Aggregate (v1.x) can be deployed in Google App Engine, but we strongly recommend deploying Aggregate v2.x using any of the guides above.

 You can also go without Aggregate altogether and use ODK Briefcase.

 This document provides general advice for thinking through your deployment decisions.

-Google App Engine and Amazon Web Services both require internet access.
-If you don't have consistent internet access, Briefcase may be more appropriate.
+DigitalOcean and Amazon Web Services both require internet access.
+If you don't have consistent internet access, ODK Briefcase may be more appropriate.

 Tomcat deployments can operate without internet access.
 In such an environment, Collect would only be able to upload finalized forms after it connects to the network containing the Tomcat deployment.

-Tomcat deployments (including deployment to Amazon Web Services) have a steep learning curve and require technical aptitude.
+Custom Tomcat deployments in local or cloud servers, including the one described in the Amazon Web Services guide, have a steep learning curve and require technical aptitude.
 At a minimum you will be: